erratik/datawhore-2016/README.md

 Working on making erratik.ca a sweet as data aggregator again.
 Release 1 will have my admin and the content, probably looking fucking ugly.

+## what's in my box?
+(not that box. pervert.)

-Tracking all my social network data in one place, with node.js, express, angular and mongoose (hosted on mogolabs)
+Tracking all my social network data in one place, with node.js, express, angular and mongoose (hosted on mogolabs).

-But then it will become an all-encompassing Tayana experience. :>